agusgarcia3007/Node-ts-template/README.md

 1. Clone this repository to your local machine
 2. Run `yarn install` to install the dependencies
+3. Run `yarn prepare` to install husky hooks

 ## Configuration

-1. Create a `.env` file at the root of the project and add the necessary environment variables.
-You can see an example in the `.env.example` file.
+1. Rename the `.env.example` file to `.env` and fill in the required values for your environment

 ## Usage